kchmck/vim-coffee-script/Readme.md

 #### Watch (live preview) mode

-Watch mode is like "Try CoffeeScript" preview box on the CoffeeScript homepage:
+Watch mode is like the "Try CoffeeScript" preview box on the CoffeeScript
+homepage:

   ![Watch Mode](http://i.imgur.com/wIN6h.png)
   ![Watch Mode](http://i.imgur.com/GgdCo.png)
   ![Watch Mode](http://i.imgur.com/QdpAP.png)

-Making changes in the source buffer and exiting insert mode automatically updates the preview buffer with the compiled JavaScript.
+Writing some code and then exiting insert mode automatically updates the compiled JavaScript buffer.

 Use `watch` to start watching a buffer (`vert` is also recommended):